| Low Level Engine Failure After Takeoff

 itself, as it came to a sudden stop balanced precariously on its

+nose.
 The Jabiru’s sudden

 stop smashed my upper body hard against the already tight seatbelts,